nemanjan00/my-abstract/darwin.md

 So, what the fuck is happening in my head?

+Let's make our assumptions based on theory of big numbers and see for ourselves how good it fits reality.

 Let's say you have some pebble and sieve.

 What does sieve do?